Actindo-AG/Documentation/EDI/Operation/04_ManageLineItemsFileStt.md

 8. Click the [SAVE] button to save the header definition.
    The *Exporter definition sources* view is displayed.

 9. Continue with specifying the line items file settings.
-For detailed information on examples how to define constant text values, string attributes, dates, conditions, and free texts, see [Specify header file settings](./02_ManageHeaderFileSett.md).
+For detailed information on examples how to define constant text values, string attributes, dates, conditions, and free texts, see [Manage header file settings](./02_ManageHeaderFileSett.md#).